RexAliis/rexaliis/README.md

 I also worked on other projects, such as plugins for [Mindustry](https://mindustrygame.github.io/).
 At the same time, I became a [Discord Partner](https://discord.com/partners).

 Two years passed, and I stepped away from computing, but I have now returned with a more professional focus.
-I’m working on a self-learning project called [.NET Discord](https://github.com/NETDiscord), a library developed in .NET C# with the goal of being both robust and appealing.
+I’m working on a self-learning project called [.NET Discord](https://github.com/NETDiscord), a library developed in .NET C#
 </details>